aschey/stream-download-rs/README.md

 When using infinite streams which don't need to support seeking, it usually isn't desirable to let the underlying cache grow indefinitely if the stream may be running for a while.
 For these cases, you may want to use [bounded storage](https://docs.rs/stream-download/latest/stream_download/storage/bounded/index.html).
 Bounded storage uses a circular buffer which will overwrite the oldest contents once it fills up.
+If the reader falls too far behind the writer, the writer will pause so the reader can catch up.

 ```rust,no_run
 use std::error::Error;